If photocopier lingo confuses you, then we are here to help educate you, the customer, with our A-Z of device terminology.

-Process used to permanently affix the toner particles to the copy paper.
-Most commonly, heat and pressure applied by a heat lamp inside two rollers.
+The process is used to permanently affix the toner particles to the copy paper.
+Most commonly, heat and pressure are applied by a heat lamp inside two rollers.

 IFPDS was invented by IBM.
 It is part of IBM’s AFP architecture.

-Allows the user to copy on to different paper stock, without changing paper cassettes or trays.
+Allows the user to copy onto a different paper stock, without changing paper cassettes or trays.
 Also used for two-sided copying.

 MAXIMUM ORIGINAL SIZE

-Largest original that can be placed on the glass and copied.
+The largest original can be placed on the glass and copied.